Article / Highlight · News

 Hands-On with New World: Aeternum and Throne and Liberty at Summer Game Fest

-New World: Aeternum screenshot of a knight encountering a mysterious large stone face in a jungle.
+Screenshot of New World: Aeternum, one of the RPGs Coming This Week.
+It's a knight encountering a mysterious large stone face in a jungle.

 Amazon Games keeps trying to stamp its mark on the MMO genre, but if early indications of their new one (and their updated one) are anything to go by, they still have a few things to learn if they want to compete with the bigger ones in the space.